Page cover

 The amount, in grams, of this ingredient in the recipe.
 The Quantity field will automatically be adjusted relative to the product size.
 For example, you use 250g of caster sugar in this stage.

-The cost of this ingredient used in this product.
+The cost of this ingredient per gram is shown in the grey box.
 This is calculated from data added when setting up this item.
-This field cannot be edited.

 Click to add all items.